fumitoh/modelx/doc/source/releases/relnotes_v0_6_0.rst

 a traceback of modelx elements, and the source code of the formula the exception is raised from.
 To retrieve the original exception, use :func:`get_error` function.
-This default behaviour can be altered by the user by passing ``False`` to :func:`use_formula_error` function, in which case the original errors are raised.
+This default behaviour can be altered by the user by passing :obj:`False` to :func:`use_formula_error` function, in which case the original errors are raised.
 :func:`get_traceback` function returns the traceback information